Serkit414/group2repo/README.md

 # start of README

-//Benjamin Rosen - contributed to creation of group 2s github group
+//Benjamin Rosen - helped in creation of group 2s github group